greentfrapp/project-asimov/guide_checklist.md

 ### Section 3 - Training the Model

-1. What features are we using?
-2. How do the features relate to our sensitive traits?
+1. How do our input features relate to our sensitive traits?
-3. Do we use the same model or different models for different inputs?
+2. Do we use the same model or different models for different inputs?
-4. If we are importing a pre-trained model or external data, wWhat are possible conflicts between these imports and our current context?
+3. If we are importing a pre-trained model or external data, what are possible conflicts between these imports and our current context?

 ---